 MEMO TO THREE SUMMERS STUDENTS

-This memo has been prepared to acquaint students with the requirements of the course and to provide students with necessary documentation and evaluation information.
+This memo has been prepared to acquaint students with the requirements of EPSY 5092 and to provide necessary documentation and evaluation information.

 The Purpose of the Independent Study

-This implementation project has been designed as a vehicle for ensuring that all students in the Teaching for Talent Development Program have mastered the teaching and administrative competencies necessary for implementing a successful SEM Program.
-Although students are required to be familiar with a variety of programming options in talent development, it is felt that those graduating from the TTD Program should have a thorough familiarity with the model and philosophy of the system developed here.
+This Practicum has been designed as an implementation project and vehicle for ensuring that all students in the Teaching for Talent Development Program have mastered the teaching and administrative competencies necessary for implementing a successful SEM Program.
+Although students are required to be familiar with a variety of programming options in talent development, it is felt that those graduating from the TTD Program should have a thorough familiarity with the model and philosophy of the system developed here at UConn.

-Step Two—Download and save Contract_for_Competencies (CCD) (Microsoft Word document) Form.
-Complete the pertinent information at the top of the Contract for Competencies Documentation.
-Open downloaded CCD form and type the list of competencies to be accomplished.
-List the alphabet letters and numbers from the Competencies Menu in Column One (Example: B-2) to indicate the activity.
+Step Two—Click here to open the Contract for Competencies Document (CCD) form.
+Complete the top portion and enter the competencies (skills) you have chosen to accomplish for this class.
+List the letters and numbers from the Competencies Menu in Column One (Example: B-2) to specify the activity.
 In Column Two, abbreviate the skill (Example: Prepare a Type I Interest Center).
-In Column Three, record the time allocation (Example:10 Hours).
-Make sure that the list equals at least 90 hours of work.
-Type your name and date, indicating these represent new skill.
-E-mail completed CCD form as an attachment back to Mary Sullivan via e-mail.
-She will promptly approve and/or give you feedback on your form.
+In Column Three, record the time allocation (Example: 10 Hours).
+Check to be sure that your list equals at least 90 hours of work and type an “X” in the box indicating these represent new skills for you.
+Finally, email this completed CCD form to Mary Sullivan and she will promptly approve and/or give you feedback on your contract.

-Step Four—To complete your special topic, attach each activity’s documentation (a test, a photo, a lesson plan, newsletter, etc.) to its appropriate Documentation of SEM Competencies form.
-Put all cards in order as they appear on your skills list.
-Package them together in a notebook, scrapbook or container to form an organized portfolio of your Independent Study work.
-E-mail Mary Sullivan when you are ready to send your package no later than December 1 if you registered for this course in the preceding spring semester, or May 1 if you registered for this course in the preceding summer or fall semesters.
+Step Six—To conclude your Practicum experience, submit each activity’s documentation (emails, photos, documents, lesson plans, newsletters, etc.) with its appropriate Documentation of SEM Competencies form.
+Arrange these skills in the same order as they appear on your contract.
+Practicum may be submitted either digitally or as a hard-copy binder or file.
+E-mail Mary Sullivan when you are ready to submit your Practicum – no later than December 1st if you are registered for the preceding spring semester, or May 1st if you are registered for the preceding summer or fall semesters.
 If you are submitting your Practicum as a hard copy, Mary will send you a mailing address.

 Evaluating Your Work